 In the last weeks a continuous increase in the number of PoB on board of Passenger ships and Ro-Ro/ Passenger ships can be observed.
-The number of PoB on board of Passenger ships in week 33 (10 August - 16 August) was only 3% smaller compared to the same week in 2019.
+The number of PoB on board of Passenger ships in last two weeks (33 and 34) was higher compared to the same weeks in 2019.